Vikram2Agrawal/Loneless/README.md

 It is essential that you understand:

-How to clone a repository: git clone git@github.com:Vikram2Agrawal/Loneless
+How to clone a repository: 'git clone git@github.com:Vikram2Agrawal/Loneless'
 The difference between the history (graph of previous commits), the index (draft of next commit), the working directory (files currently in the directory).
-How to check which files have changed (git status)
+How to check which files have changed ('git status')
-How to add file changes to the index (git add .)
+How to add file changes to the index ('git add .')
-How to commit changes that you added to the index (git commit -m "Add assignment files")
+How to commit changes that you added to the index ('git commit -m "Add assignment files"')
-How to push local commits (git push) and pull remote ones (git pull)
+How to push local commits (git push) and pull remote ones ('git pull')